-refers to specific events on the anniversaries of events designated of importance to the City, typically held annually and often in conjunctions with sites or markers or markers of memorialization.
+Refers to events on the anniversaries of past events designated of importance to the City.
+They are typically held annually and often in conjunction with sites or markers of memorialization.
+Commemoration serves the purpose of continually reinscribing the importance of the original event in public memory.